Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 Schnabl's solution is then written as

 The first piece $\psi_N$ is the famous {\it phantom term} of Schnabl's solution.
-The mystery of the phantom term comes from the fact that it {\it vanishes} as a state in the Fock space in the large $N$ limit.
-This follows from the result of excercise \ref{ex:Bsliver}.
-However, in a sense it is the most physically important part of Schnabl's solution.
+The result of claim \ref{claim:Bsliver} implies that the phantom term vanishes in the Fock space expansion when $N$ is taken to infinity.
+Nevertheless, it is the most physically important part of Schnabl's solution.
 It gives the sole contribution to the zero momentum tachyon in the $\mathcal{L}_0$ level expansion, and the remaining terms can be seen as remnants of a pure gauge solution.

-It was shown by Okawa \cite{Okawa} that Schnabl gauge solutions in the $KBc$ subalgebra can be expressed explicitly as a finite gauge transformation of the perturbative vacuum:
+It was shown by Okawa \cite{Okawa} that the Schnabl gauge solutions for $\lambda\neq 1$ can be explicitly represented as a finite gauge transformation of the perturbative vacuum: